cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/gws-alert-system.md

 ### Threshold value

 The default threshold for alerts is when the volume is 90% full.
 Please get in touch if you want this to be a different value.
-(This used to be configurable in a file on the volume, but changes to the alert system means that we can't use it any more).
+(This used to be configurable in a file on the volume, but changes to the alert system means that we can't use it any more.)

 ## Issues and questions